MindFreeze/ha-sankey-chart/README.md

 This card supports partial Energy dashboard integration.
 You still need to specify the entities and connections for now.
 See `energy_date_selection` option.

 Currently this chart just shows historical data based on a energy-date-selection card.
-It doesn’t know/care if your entities are in the default energy dashboard.
+It doesn't know/care if your entities are in the default energy dashboard.

 ## FAQ